microsoft/WhatTheHack/007-AzureMonitoring/Student/Challenge-00.md

 #### PowerShell with the AZ Module

-1. Log into your Azure Subscription with the PowerShell:
+1. Log into your Azure Subscription with PowerShell:

     ```PowerShell
     Connect-AzAccount -Tenant '<Tenant ID>' -Environment 'AzureCloud' -Subscription '<Subscription ID>'